charlespughtech/tableau_sales_and_customer_project/README.md

 ---

-## Licence {#licence}
+## © Licence

-© This project is licensed under the [MIT License](https://github.com/charlespughtech/tableau_sales_and_customer_project/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/charlespughtech/tableau_sales_and_customer_project/blob/main/LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ---